8.4. NB3: Program flow control with Conditional Statements and Loops#

 print("unlike elif, a second if will get executed.")

-Since the code inside your if code block is just regular code, you can also add another if statement inside that code block.
-This creates a nested if statement inside your first one:
+code block is just regular code, you can also add another if statement inside that code block.
+This creates a nested if

 # example of a nested if-statement